benjaminion/upgrading-ethereum-book/src/book.md

     signature: BLSSignature
 ```

-This is one of the forms in which aggregated attestations&mdash;combined identical attestations from multiple validators in the same committee&mdash;are handled.
+This is one of the forms in which aggregated attestations &ndash; combined identical attestations from multiple validators in the same committee &ndash; are handled.

 [`Attestation`](/part3/containers/operations#attestation)s and `IndexedAttestation`s contain essentially the same information.
 The difference being that the list of attesting validators is stored uncompressed in `IndexedAttestation`s.
 That is, each attesting validator is referenced by its global validator index, and non-attesting validators are not included.
 To be [valid](/part3/helper/predicates#is_valid_indexed_attestation), the validator indices must be unique and sorted, and the signature must be an aggregate signature from exactly the listed set of validators.